-Section 5 and 6 eliminate the ability for the court to request reimbursement of indigent defense costs.
-Recoupment requests are rare.
-In the 2021-23 biennium, the courts collected \$343,000, which is returned to the general fund.
+Section 5 and 6 removes the ability for the court to request reimbursement of indigent defense costs.
+Recoupment is rare.
+In the 2021-23 biennium, the courts collected \$343,000, which was returned to the general fund.
 The fiscal note on this bill estimates a reduction of \$340,000 for the upcoming biennium.

-Section 6 eliminates the \$35 application fee for someone to receive a public defender.
+Section 6 removes the \$35 application fee for someone to receive a public defender.
 This fee also generates minimal revenue.
-In the 2021-23 biennium, our Indigent Defense agency collected \$312,000 from application fees, which is deposited in the indigent defense administrative fund.
+In the 2021-23 biennium, our Indigent Defense agency collected \$312,000 from application fees, which was deposited in the indigent defense administrative fund.
 The fiscal note on this bill estimates a reduction of \$310,000 for the upcoming biennium.
+The bill adds an appropriation of \$310,000 to the Commission on Legal Counsel for Indigents to replace the reduction in revenue due to the elimination of the application fee.